 Are there allowances for dependents or parental leave?

-LIPP covers loans during parental leave (for up to six months) and part-time work for participants with small children at an income level equivalent to the full-time salary.
+LIPP covers loans during parental leave (for up to six months) and part-time work for participants with young children at an income level equivalent to the full-time salary.

 Please review the LIPP section of our website for more program details.